-Display featured posts, custom menus, html content and more within a single dynamic sidebar that can be customized on a per-page or site-wide basis.
+Combine custom page menus, featured posts, sliders and other content into any widget area that can be customized on a per-page or site-wide basis.

 Load a page from your site in a browser that uses the sidebar you just modified.
-You will see a menu of up to five links with the Title, "My First IntelliWidget."
+You will see a menu of the pages you added in the previous step.
 This is the default behavior: a menu of page links sorted by title.
-This is not very useful but it serves to understand the power of IntelliWidgets.

-In the WordPress Admin, go to Pages and click to edit the page you just viewed.
-You will now see a new meta box labeled "IntelliWidget."
-Leave the "Use settings from" alone and click "Add new section."
+In the WordPress Admin, go to "Pages" and select the page you just viewed.
+You will now see a new meta box labeled "IntelliWidget Profiles."

 Now load the page you just edited in your browser.
 Instead of the menu from before, you now see the new title and the custom text you typed.
 If you go to any other page that uses the same sidebar, you will see the menu from before.

-Lastly, you can select this page in the "Use Settings From..." menu from any other page to re-use these settings.
+Finally, you can select this page in the "Use Profiles From" menu from any other page to re-use these settings.
 This is useful if you have a sub-set of pages that need to re-use the same sidebar content.
-This feature alone can save hours of repetition wasted on many other "custom sidebar" plugins.

 IMPORTANT: As of 1.4.5 the definition of "Future" posts (formerly "events") has been modified to simplify use and to make the interface more intuitive.
 This may require adjustments to date-dependent IntelliWidgets and Post date fields.